Sally Lamb McCune

 Born in Detroit, McCune was educated at University of Toronto, California Institute of the Arts, and earned an MFA and DMA from Cornell University.
 Her principal teachers have included Steven Stucky, Roberto Sierra and Mel Powell.
 McCune’s music continues to gain national and international recognition with performances across North America and Europe.

 Awards include a Charles Ives Fellowship from the American Academy of Arts and Letters, Whitaker New Reading Session from the American Composers Orchestra, grants from the New York Foundation for the Arts, New York State Fund Creation Grant, Meet the Composer, ASCAP, and the Aaron Copland Recording Fund.
 She has received numerous commissions, including those from the New York State Music Teacher’s Association, Society for New Music, Cornell University Chorus, University of Georgia Wind Ensemble, Ensemble X, Cayuga Chamber Orchestra, Ariadne String Quartet, Eason Trio and Melodia Choir of NYC.
 Her work is published by G. Schirmer, Hal Leonard and Heritage Music Press.

 McCune has taught at Cornell University, Syracuse University and is currently on the faculty at Ithaca College.
-She has served as guest composer at Eastman School of Music, University of South Carolina, Pepperdine University and the University of Pittsburgh, Bradford and as Composer-In-Residence in regional public schools in Syracuse and Ithaca.
+She has served as guest composer at institutions and festivals including Eastman School of Music, University of South Carolina, The College of New Jersey, South Shore Conservatory, Seal Bay Festival and Songfest and as Composer-In-Residence in regional public schools in Syracuse and Ithaca.